Vietnam.vn - Nền tảng quảng bá Việt Nam

 Continue to promote strategic goals

 In addition, the increasing presence of new global cooperation initiatives, such as the expansion of BRICS and RCEP, is also considered to have a significant impact on the implementation of the US FOIP.
 With a diverse and increasingly interconnected agenda, these mechanisms can attract the attention and resources of many participating countries, thereby somewhat reducing the priority given to FOIP in foreign policy strategies.
 Moreover, one of the prominent trends of these cooperation frameworks is to promote a multilateral international order, towards the balance of power and influence in the global system.
-This can lead to a reshaping of the role of major powers, including the US, in the Asia-Pacific region in particular and on the international stage in general.
+This can lead to a reshaping of the role of major powers, including the US, in the Asia-Pacific region in particular and on the international level in general.

-Another important factor to consider is The response of countries in the region to strategic competition among major powers.
+Another important factor to consider is The response of countries in the region to the strategic competition between major powers.
 In the context of the US's efforts to reshape its influence through a new approach to FOIP, relying on the Asia-Pacific regional platform requires not only time, but also a higher level of strategic determination to build trust and bring specific, sustainable benefits to partners in the region.
-However, in reality, with the extensive economic and trade cooperation network that China has established in recent years, the attraction of strategic initiatives, such as BRI or financial and infrastructure cooperation mechanisms initiated by China, is still a difficult factor to replace.
-Especially when the US's commitments in some areas, especially the economy, have not yet been clearly defined or have not brought specific benefits to regional partners.
+However, in reality, with the extensive economic and trade cooperation network that China has established in recent years, the attraction from strategic initiatives, such as BRI or financial and infrastructure cooperation mechanisms initiated by China is still a difficult factor to replace.
+Especially when the US's commitments in some areas, especially economic, have not yet been clearly defined or have not yet brought specific benefits to regional partners.
 According to experts, if the US wants to enhance its role and strategic competitiveness in the region, strengthening economic cooperation should be a top priority.
 In that context, continuing to promote IPEF is considered a suitable and necessary step.
 IPEF needs to truly bring more practical and clear benefits to participating countries, especially in the field of economic development - the top concern of most countries in the region.

 In fact, US President D. Trump began his second term by continuing to promote quite strong executive policies in many areas, in line with the goal of "America First" that was established in his first term.
 In foreign economic policy, President D. Trump's administration continues to prioritize the use of tariff tools in adjusting trade relations with countries to protect national economic interests.
 This is an approach that combines traditional elements and pragmatism of the US in the context of increasing global competition.
 The US-China trade war that started in 2018 is considered a typical example.
 Although it has not brought about clear results in narrowing the US-China bilateral trade deficit, nor has it significantly reduced the total value of trade transactions between the two countries, the tariff policy has created remarkable shifts in the US trade structure.
 Specifically, China used to be the leading export partner to the US market, but now it has dropped to third place, showing the effect of adjusting the supply chain and changing import trends of US businesses under the impact of this policy.

 In summary, the US's actions over the past decade show that the US will continue to persistently pursue FOIP as an effective tool to implement strategic goals, while affirming the US's role and influence in security and economy in the region, especially in the context of strategic competition between major countries.
 However, the actual effectiveness of FOIP depends not only on maintaining multilateral cooperation mechanisms initiated by the US in recent times, but is also closely related to the level of commitment, the way of implementing the strategy, as well as the ability to adapt to geopolitical fluctuations and the reactions of countries in the region.
-Subjective factors from the US side, such as the policy orientation of the current administration, along with objective factors such as the regional situation and the stance of partners, are considered key variables determining the success of FOIP in the coming time./.
+Subjective factors from the US side, such as the policy orientation of the current administration, along with objective factors such as the regional situation and the stance of partners, are considered key variables determining the level of success of FOIP in the coming time./.

 ----------------------